ytaras/kafka_join_poc/PREPROCESS.md

 ```
 val facts = inputWithJoinKey.select($"_id", $"ip", $"m_label", $"m_max", $"m_val", from_unixtime($"m_time").as("m_time"), $"join_key")
-val dimension = inputWithJoinKey.select("join_key", "d_desc", "ip", "optx_hostname")
+val dimension = inputWithJoinKey.select("join_key", "d_desc", "optx_hostname", "device")
     .dropDuplicates("join_key")
-    .orderBy("ip") // just to have different ordering than facts so we have more fair test
+    .orderBy("device") // just to have different ordering than facts so we have more fair test
     .coalesce(16) // In previous stages we had 200 partitions which would result in 200 files on disc, which is not nice
 ```
 You can have a look at datasets with `facts.show` and `dimension.show`